 How am I assigned an academic advisor?

 In July, you will receive all the academic information that we send to incoming first-year students.
-Most of it will be just as relevant for you so please peruse it carefully.
-One difference from the entering class, of course, is that you will be registering for some upper-level courses as well as, perhaps, some entry-level ones.
+Most of it will be just as relevant for you, so please read it carefully.
 You should discuss this with your academic advisor and think in advance about placement issues as necessary.
-You may need to meet with the chairs of departments in which you have done advanced work.
-Registrar, Martin Warner, is also available for individual 15-minute sessions to discuss your past work and to help ensure a smooth academic entry into Swarthmore.
+Registrar Martin Warner is also available for individual sessions to discuss your past work and to help ensure a smooth academic entry into Swarthmore.